10 Application administration

 • head prints only the first few lines and exits.
 It is especially useful to peer at the beginning of a large file, like a csv file – so you can quickly preview the column heads and the first few values.

-• tail prints a file going up from the end.
+• tail prints a file going backward from the end.
 This is especially useful for log files, as the newest logs are appended to the end of a file.
 This is such a common practice that “tailing a log file” is a common phrase.

 • Sometimes, you’ll want to use the -f flag (for follow) to tail a file with a live view as it updates.

-Sometimes you want to search around inside a text file.
+Sometimes, you want to search around inside a text file.
 You’re probably familiar with the power and hassle of regular expressions (regex) to search for specific character sequences in text strings.
 The Linux command grep is the main regex command.

-10.3 Running the right commands
+Running the right commands

 Let’s say you want to open Python on your command line.
-One option would be to type the complete path to a Python install every time.
+One option would be to type the absolute path to a Python install every time.
 For example, I’ve got a version of Python in /usr/bin, so /usr/bin/python3 works.

 Terminal